-This policy and procedure explains the value of computer refreshes and describes how the Information Media and Technology (IMT) group will implement this policy.
+This policy and procedure explains the value of computer refreshes and describes how Information and Media Technology (IMT) implements this policy.
 This refresh policy is designed to be published to the APU community to make this procedure more transparent.

-This policy applies to all Azusa Pacific University employees.
-This policy addresses the following issue: refresh of computer systems.
+This policy applies to all Azusa Pacific University employees, and addresses the following issue: refresh of computer systems.

 Azusa Pacific University provides all full-time faculty and staff, some student workers, and some part-time faculty and staff (according to policy) with university-owned computers.
 In addition, APU has computers in many classrooms, labs, and libraries.
 These computers have become critical to the day-to-day functions at APU.